AndiBellstedt/PSTANSS/README.md

 <br>

 ## Description
-PowerShell Module for interacting with APP of 3rd party application TANSS<br>
+PowerShell Module for interacting with API of 3rd party application TANSS<br>
 <br>
 All cmdlets are build with
 - powershell regular verbs